 Arsenic in water occurs naturally and is a tasteless, odorless and colorless contaminant.
-Other activities that could have left arsenic residuals include apple orchard spraying, coal ash disposal, and use of some pressure treated wood.
-Greenland homeowners may be surprised when they get their lab test results back and see they have arsenic in their water.
-While there are serious health threats associated with ingestion, there are effective methods for removing arsenic in water.
-For detail on potential health affects, see the link at: http://who/factsheets/fs372/en/.
+Other activities that could have left residuals include apple orchard spraying, coal ash disposal, and use of some pressure treated wood.
+While there are serious health threats associated with ingestion, there are effective methods for removal.
+For detail on potential health affects, see the link at: http://who/factsheets/.

-The primary forms of Arsenic in water are Arsenic III and Arsenic V. Many arsenic removal media have a low capacity for removing Arsenic III from the water, therefore converting it to Arsenic V (which is easier to remove) is a common approach.
-Determining the ratio of Arsenic III versus Arsenic V in water is critical as this will allow the design and implementation of a water treatment system that will effectively remove it.
-There are methods to oxidize the Arsenic III and convert it to Arsenic V for ease of removal.
+The primary forms of Arsenic in water are AS III and AS V. Many removal media have a low capacity for removing AS III from the water, therefore converting it to AS V (which is easier to remove) is a common approach.
+Determining the ratio of AS III to AS V in water is critical as this will allow the design and implementation of a water treatment system that will effectively remove it.
+There are methods to oxidize the AS III and convert it to AS V for ease of removal.

 ARSENIC IN WATER TEST & ANALYSIS

 Having a complete laboratory water test and analysis, including parameters that can negatively impact removal media, is critical to a well designed, safe water treatment system that will remove the arsenic in water. pH can significantly affect Arsenic media performance along with other competing ions such as Iron, Manganese, Hardness, Vanadium, Sulfate, Phosphate, Silica, Total Dissolved Solids, Suspended Solids and Hydrogen Sulfide.
 For a full article on this topic which we’ve had published in Water Technology Magazine, go to our publications section and click on the Arsenic removal article at https://h2ocare.com/pub/.

 WATER USAGE MONITORING